krishi-saripalli/cuRT/README.md

 ## Running cuRT

-The program takes a scene file as input and must be run with an absolute path:
+The program takes a config file (which can be edited to change the scene and image dimension) as input and must be run with an absolute path:

 ```
-./raymarcher /absolute/path/to/your/scenefile`
+./raymarcher /absolute/path/to/your/config.json`
 ```

 ## Scene File Format